Paul Melicharek

-Paul Melicharek is a professional football defensive lineman who is currently a free agent.
-He was signed to the team on May 29, 2013 as a free agent.
+Paul Melicharek (November 16, 1991 – June 25, 2024) was an American football defensive lineman and coach.
+He was originally signed as a professional by the Green Bay Blizzard on May 29, 2013 as a free agent.

 College career

 Melicharek played high school football for Glen Rock High School in Glen Rock, New Jersey.
 Melicharek led Glen Rock to the 2008 New Jersey State Finals in his senior year.
 He played college football at Bridgewater State University, a Division 3 college located in Bridgewater, Massachusetts.
 Melicharek was a 4-year stater for the Bears and was a 3-time All-New England Football League 1st Team All-Star.
 He led the Bears to a 9-1 record his senior year, and an appearance in the NCAA Division III Tournament, losing in the first round.
 Melicharek was chosen as a 2012 D3Football.com All-East Region 3rd Team All-Star, and a 2012 Beyond Sports Network D-III Football Honorable All-American his senior year.
 He was also chosen as the 2012 Joe Zablinski Award by the Greater Boston Gridiron Club, which is given annually to New England's best Division 2 & 3 college football players.
-Melicharek was also chosen to play in the Aztec Bowl in Monterrey, Mexico and the All-American Bowl in Minneapolis, Minnesota.
+Melicharek was also chosen to play in the Aztec Bowl in Monterrey, Mexico, and the All-American Bowl in Minneapolis, Minnesota.